nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
-The list is empty.
+User has no contact to list.

+    * 1a1.
+NetworkBook shows an empty list

   Use case ends.

-* 3a.
+* 4a.
 The user has not logged in to his default email app.

-    * 3a1.
+    * 4a1.
 User will be taken to the sign-in page of his default email app.

       Use case ends.